LiamMyles/polygon-art/README.md

 ## About this Project

-This project is in the simplest terms is an app that lets you create polygon themed art.
-As well as allowing you to generate gif's of said art.
+This project in essence terms is an app that lets you create polygon art.
+As well as allowing you to generate gif's once you make it.

 Here are some examples of what I have made with it so far: